-• Evidence Based Programs - Chronic Disease Self-Management Program (CDSMP); Diabetes Self-Management Program (DSMP); Chronic Pain Self-Management Program (CPSMP) and A Matter of Balance (AMOB): Texas Health began offering the Evidence Based Programs in 2013, in collaboration with local community partners to address the chronic disease prevention and management priority identified in the (CHNA).
+• Evidence Based Programs - Chronic Disease Self-Management Program (CDSMP); Diabetes Self-Management Program (DSMP); Chronic Pain Self-Management Program (CPSMP) and A Matter of Balance (AMOB): Texas Health began offering the Evidence Based Programs in 2013, in collaboration with local community partners to address the chronic disease prevention and management priority identified in the CHNA.
 These nationally recognized programs enable participants to build the self-confidence and motivation they need to manage the challenges of living with a chronic disease.
 Participants are adults experiencing chronic health conditions such as hypertension, arthritis, heart disease, stroke, lung disease, and diabetes.
 Initially, the program workshops were exclusively in-person; however, telephonic, virtual, and guided self-study formats were adopted in 2020 to maintain safe distancing due to the onset of the COVID-19 pandemic.
 These formats continued to be the most prevalent in 2021, due to the ongoing COVID-19 pandemic.
-With the assistance of the local Area Agencies on Aging, eight CDSMP workshops and 18 CDSMP guided self-study formats; 15 DSMP workshops and 12 DSMP guided self-study formats; six CPSMP workshops and four CPSMP guided selfstudy; and 17 AMOB workshops were offered to community members.
+With the assistance of the local Area Agencies on Aging, eight CDSMP workshops and 18 CDSMP guided self-study formats; 15 DSMP workshops and 12 DSMP guided self-study formats; six CPSMP workshops and four CPSMP guided self-study; and 17 AMOB workshops were offered to community members.

 • Clinic Connect: Historically, Texas Health has funded the work of local community health clinics in our mission to improve the health of the people in the communities we serve.
 In 2016, Texas Health launched Clinic Connect, a streamlined process for receiving and evaluating funding requests from clinics that reach vulnerable populations and serve as outpatient resources for our acute care hospitals.
 The goal of Clinic Connect is to create a collaborative relationship with local non-profit community-based clinics by providing financial support, educational opportunities, information sharing, and expanded services to improve healthcare access and quality for underserved, vulnerable populations.
-Clinics receiving funds are required to report on specific process and outcome measures, including percentage of diabetic patients whose A1c levels are less than nine percent and the percentage of patients with blood pressure under control.
-Texas Health Resources awarded over \$350,000 to community clinics across the Metroplex in 2021.
+Clinics receiving funds are required to report on specific process and outcome measures, including average wait time for appointments and percentage of diabetic patients whose A1c levels are less than nine percent.
+Texas Health awarded over \$795,000 to community clinics across the Metroplex to date.